sajingeo/ESP32_lazy_grid_clock/README.md

 This works on a ESP32
 - No buttons
-- connects once on boot to sync time from NTC and disconnects
+- connects once on boot to sync time from NTC and disconnects (and once a day to sync with pool.ntp)